 As an alternative to living with the stress of conflict or the anxiety of the formal legal system, mediation can help people in conflict find workable solutions quickly and affordably.
 Using a voluntary and confidential process, neutral mediators help parties in conflict reach a mutually satisfying agreement.
 Mediators assist parties in communicating with each other and encourage everyone to collaboratively problem solve a resolution that meets everyone's needs.
 Mediation can be used in a variety of disputes, including but not limited to:

-- Family: including divorce, parenting plan, elder care and parent/teen issues
+Family: such as divorce, parenting plan, elder care and parent/teen issues

 Skagit Valley Small Claims Mediation